nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 Users who are using a custom dataset (stored locally):
 - For nyuntam-adapt, `CUSTOM_DATASET_PATH` argument in the yaml can be updated .

-- For nyuntam-text-generation, `DATA_PATH` argument in the yaml can be updated.
+- For nyuntam-text-generation and nyuntam-vision, `DATA_PATH` argument in the yaml can be updated.

 ### Pre-existing dataset